Placebo-Entertainment/AtlasInsectum/Project/readme.md

 - rename it to `.vscode`
 - set environment variable `Godot4` to the path to your godot-blabla.exe ([tutorial](https://www.youtube.com/watch?v=5BTnfpIq5mI))
+- Open AtlasInsectum/Project in vs code as a folder
 - ???
 - profit